A fresh look is a beautiful thing

 Coaching gave me a new lens for seeing myself and the possibilities for my life.

-I started telling a new story, one that embraced my proclivity for change as on-the-ground training for helping people navigate their own reinventions.
+I started telling a new story, one that embraced my proclivity for change as on-the-ground training for helping entrepreneurs and leaders step into new versions of themselves.

-And, I know when you’re stuck in the muck of it, feeling lost and indecisive, it can seem like time is ticking and there’s no way out.
+And, I know when you’re in the thick of it, feeling overwhelmed and indecisive, it can seem like time is ticking with no way out.

-If you’re ready—to make the change you’re craving, to find the meaning you’re missing, to experience the life you’re yearning for—let’s connect.
+If you’re ready—to make the change you’re craving, to create the success you’re seeking, to find the meaning you’re missing—let’s connect.

-• One of my favorite coaching questions is something I've been asking people since I was a kid: What would you rather be doing right now?
+One of my favorite coaching questions today is something I’ve been asking people for as long as I can remember: What would you rather be doing right now?

 I think I was hoping someone’s response would point me in the right direction since “What would I rather be doing?” was always such a tough question for me to answer.